-- i. a statutory duty to take reasonable care, skill and diligence to ensure the safe keeping of the scheme property entrusted to it (same for subcustodian); - ii. proper segregation of the OFC's assets from: - a. the assets of the investment manager; - b. the assets of the custodian /sub-custodian throughout the custody chain; and - c. the assets of other clients of the custodian throughout the custody chain and the assets of the investment manager's affiliates, unless held in an omnibus client account with adequate safeguards to ensure that assets of the OFC are properly recorded;

-- iii. safe-keeping and record keeping of assets; and - iv. exercising due care in the selection, appointment and ongoing monitoring of its delegates, including sub-custodians.
+- i. a statutory duty to take reasonable care, skill and diligence to ensure the safe keeping of the scheme property entrusted to it (same for subcustodian); - i. proper segregation of the OFC's assets from: - a. the assets of the investment manager; - b. the assets of the custodian /sub-custodian throughout the custody chain; and - c. the assets of other clients of the custodian throughout the custody chain and the assets of the investment manager's affiliates, unless held in an omnibus client account with adequate safeguards to ensure that assets of the OFC are properly recorded; - ii. safe-keeping and record keeping of assets.
+Custodians must maintain up-to-date records of all fund property belonging to the OFC; and - iii. exercising due care in the selection, appointment and ongoing monitoring of its delegates, including sub-custodians.